How To Read Your Grocery Ad Like an Insider

 If the front page is where the best prices are located, what about the rest of the ad?

 Generally speaking, you’ll find great prices on any part of an ad that is separate from the rest of the circular.
 This includes a cover page that falls completely away, separate pages in the middle that pull out, and extra flaps (called “gates”) that fold over other pages.
 The deals won’t be as hot as the front page features, but don’t turn your nose up at them!
 The extremely limited space on the front page means that many great prices are forced onto these “second best” areas at only slightly higher retail prices.
-Don’t be afraid to stock up, because some of them will never make it to the front page at all.
+Don’t be afraid to stock up because some of them will never make it to the front page at all.

-Approach the Core with Caution
+3. Approach the core with caution.

 The purpose of a weekly ad is, of course, to bring customers into the store.
-Unfortunately, retailers have budgets so they can’t just spend indiscriminately and lose money on every item in the ad.
+Unfortunately, retailers have budgets, so they can’t just spend indiscriminately and lose money on every item in the ad.
 With that in mind, it pays to familiarize yourself with the layout of your favorite grocer’s ad.

 You’ll notice a common core that appears every week and doesn’t fall into the other categories mentioned above.
-These are the areas that you won’t see unless the retailer already has your attention (i.e. inside of the ad), so they effectively don’t have to work as hard to get those items on your list.
-These are the areas where items are featured at retails that are only slightly reduced or not reduced at all.
+These are the areas that you won’t see unless the retailer already has your attention (i.e., inside of the ad), so they effectively don’t have to work as hard to get those items on your list.
+These are the areas where items are featured at retail that are only slightly reduced or not reduced at all.
 This doesn’t mean you can’t find great prices in these spaces (sometimes a smaller vendor can’t afford a better feature even with a great price), but it does mean you should be cautious and not assume that you’re saving money just because the item is in the ad.

 Not all products in the grocery store are created equal, as you no doubt can tell just by the way your local store is laid out.
 Milk is on everyone’s list, so it is located in the back of the store in hopes you’ll pick up other items during your travels to grab a gallon.
 This logic also applies to how grocers advertise each week.
 What does that mean to you?
 Well, you can count on everyone in town charging about the same for milk, and if they put it on the front page of the ad, it’s not going to be more than a few cents less than the everyday retail.